CQCL/cryptomite/_sources/index.rst.txt

 How to Cite
 ===========
-If you use :py:mod:`cryptomite` in your research, please cite the accompanying paper `Cryptomite: A versatile and user-friendly library of randomness extractors <https://arxiv.org/abs/2402.09481>`_.
+If you use :py:mod:`Cryptomite` in your research, please cite the accompanying paper:
+`Cryptomite: A versatile and user-friendly library of randomness extractors <https://arxiv.org/abs/2402.09481>`_.